neoforged/governance/core.md

 The NeoForged project is split between [GitHub](https://github.com/NeoForged) and [Discord](https://discord.neoforged.net).
 It is a community of volunteers, maintaining a free and open source ecosystem of modifications to the Minecraft game.

+All contributors and team members are here for fun - our goal is to provide joy to the community, and to ourselves.

+We are here because it is fun, so this document ensures that the Project doesn't become so bureaucratic or so much of a chore that the fun is removed for anybody.

 ### What this document is

 This document is: